pomerium/pomerium/docs/reference/readme.md

 #### Envoy Proxy Metrics

-As of `v0.9`, Pomerium uses [envoy proxy](https://www.envoyproxy.io/) for the data plane.
-Proxy related metrics are sourced from envoy, and use envoy's internal [stats data model](https://www.envoyproxy.io/docs/envoy/latest/operations/stats_overview).
+As of `v0.9`, Pomerium uses [envoy](https://www.envoyproxy.io/) for the data plane.
+As such, proxy related metrics are sourced from envoy, and use envoy's internal [stats data model](https://www.envoyproxy.io/docs/envoy/latest/operations/stats_overview).
 Please see Envoy's documentation for information about specific metrics.

 All metrics coming from envoy will be labeled with `service="pomerium"` or `service="pomerium-proxy"`, depending if you're running all-in-one or distributed service mode.